-The Device is designed to work with a standard 75 mV shunt (not supplied) with no limits for rated current (shunts in the range from 5A to 1200A are widely available).
+The device has four wires for connection to a DC source (e.g. battery) and DC circuitry shunt.
+Device is designed to work with a standard 75 mV shunt (not supplied) with no limits for rated current (shunts in the range from 5A to 1200A are widely available).
 If necessary, you may use a shunt with a nominal voltage drop of 50 or 100 mV, however, with some trade-offs (see Section V).
 You have to specify the shunt's rated current and nominal voltage drop in Device's settings, as well as battery's nominal voltage, capacity and discharge rate.